u5899265/Android-App-Construction---Meeting-Scheduling/README.md

 Brainstorm ᕕ( ᐛ )ᕗ

-To start the development, clone this repo.
-In Andriod Studio (AS), select "Open an existing Android Studio project" and select the root folder "comp2100_6442_Meeting_Scheduling".
-AS will start a gradle build.
-It should proceed with no error.

 Meetings, Meeting, TimeSlot and User are data structures designed to hold our data We also used LocalDateTime and Duration from java.time package added since jdk8